We Are the People (Martin Garrix song)

-"We Are the People" is a song by Dutch DJ Martin Garrix, featuring Bono and the Edge from Irish rock band U2.
+"We Are the People" is a song by Dutch DJ and record producer Martin Garrix, featuring Bono and The Edge from Irish rock band U2.
 It was officially released on 14 May 2021 as the official song for the UEFA Euro 2020.
 It was first performed in full at a virtual opening ceremony at the Stadio Olimpico in Rome.

+Composition

+The song, written and produced by the artists themselves, was described as a "crossover dance-rock".

 Music video

 The video of the song was filmed in London, England, and includes Bono and the Edge of Irish rock band U2.
 The video contains some footage from the group's performance at Slane Castle in 2001.

 UEFA Euro 2020

 On 19 October 2019, Garrix was announced as the official music artist of the tournament.
 He produced the official song of the tournament, as well as the walkout music preceding matches and the television broadcast music.